waleedalmadhab/search_choices/README.md

 * setOpenDialog Function sets the function to call to set the function to call in order to open the dialog with the search terms string as a parameter, defaulted to null.
 * buildDropDownDialog Function controls the layout of the dropdown dialog.
 * searchInputDecoration InputDecoration sets the search bar decoration.
+* itemsPerPage int if set, organizes the search list per page with the given number of items displayed per page.
+* currentPage PointerThisPlease<int> if itemsPerPage is set, holds the page number for the search items to be displayed.
+* customPaginationDisplay Widget Function(Widget listWidget, int totalFilteredItemsNb, Function updateSearchPage) if itemsPerPage is set, customizes the display and the handling of the pagination on the search list.
+* futureSearchFn Future<int> Function(String keyword, List<DropdownMenuItem> itemsListToClearAndFill, int pageNb) used to search items from the network.
+Must return items (up to itemsPerPage if set).
+Must return an int with the total number of results (allows the handling of pagination).
+* futureSearchOrderOptions Map<String, Map<String,dynamic>> when futureSearchFn is set, can be used to display search order options specified in the form {"order1Name":{"icon":order1IconWidget,"asc":true},}.
+Please refer to the documentation example: https://github.com/lcuis/search_choices/blob/master/example/lib/main.dart.
+* futureSearchFilterOptions Map<String, Map<String, Object>> when futureSearchFn is set, can be used to display search filters specified in the form {"filter1Name":{"icon":filter1IconWidget,"values":["value1",{"value2":filter1Value2Widget}}}.
+Please refer to the documentation example: https://github.com/lcuis/search_choices/blob/master/example/lib/main.dart.

 #### Multiple choice constructor